-Whether you're pregnant with your own child or carrying for another family as a gestational surrogate, a your goal over those nine months is a healthy baby.
-Regular prenatal care is an essential part of the process; when you start and how often you go can help ensure both you and the baby are thriving.
+Whether you're pregnant with your own child or carrying for another family as a gestational surrogate, your goal over those nine months is a healthy baby.
+Regular prenatal care is an essential part of the process; when you start and how often you visit your obstetrician can help ensure both you and the baby are thriving.

 Prenatal care is defined as the health care you receive while you are pregnant.
 The benefits of prenatal care are numerous, both for the woman and the unborn baby.
 The U.S. Office on Women’s Health recommends getting both early and regular prenatal care.

 If you know you’re pregnant, or suspect you might be, it’s important to contact your health care provider to schedule a visit.
 Consider the type of care you’d like to receive during your pregnancy; will you work with an OB/Gyn?
 A midwife?
 Research the options in your area that most align with your needs.
 Depending on your situation and health history, you may go in for a confirmation pregnancy test.
 Your doctor may also perform an ultrasound to give a more accurate due date.